Staying Cool Without AC

 The “dog days” of summer are here; high temperatures and high humidity.
 This phrase was created by the Greeks and related to the time of year when the Sirius constellation rose with the sun.
 It’s a time when seas “boil” and people go mad.
 While I’m not certain about the seas boiling, we all understand the physical and emotional problems we experience with hot, humid weather.
-Skip forward to 1902 and we find Willis Carrier inventing modern air conditioning.
-Since then two things have happened.
+Skip forward to 1902, and we find Willis Carrier inventing modern air conditioning.
+Since then, two things have happened.
 First, electric companies have collected hundreds of millions of dollars from their air conditioning customers.
 Second, many people have forgotten how to stay cool without air conditioning.
-Fortunately for us, there are still customers who understand, and still use the many non-AC strategies still available.
-Here are just a few:
+Fortunately for us, there are still customers who understand and still use the many non-AC strategies still available.

-SEAL THE SHELL: You wouldn’t walk outside with holes in you rain coat, but your home has thousands of little, and not so little, holes.
-These holes allow your nice conditioned air to escape and hot humid air to come indoors.
+SEAL THE SHELL: You wouldn’t walk outside with holes in your raincoat, but your home has thousands of little, and not so little, holes.
+These holes allow your nice conditioned air to escape and hot, humid air to come indoors.
 Sealing your home used to mean caulking your windows and weather-stripping your doors.
 That’s a good start, but just a start.
-Modern air sealing contractors use computers and powerful fans to find out how leaky your home is, where those leaks are and which ones are cost effective to seal.
+Modern air sealing contractors use computers and powerful fans to find out how leaky your home is, where those leaks are and which ones are cost-effective to seal.
 Sealing the shell means you get to control how and when your home interacts with the outside weather.

-LIFE STYLE: Philadelphians have historically closed up shop and vacationed in the Poconos, “down” the shore or to any body of water that could provide a cool dip.
+LIFESTYLE: Philadelphians have historically closed up shop and vacationed in the Poconos, “down” the shore or to any body of water that could provide a cool dip.
 One all-time Philadelphia favorite is the fire hydrant sprinkler.
-Staying cool before air conditioning demanded a slower life style in the summer, maybe something we should consider again.
-So to wrap-up, the easiest way to keep you home cool is to open up your windows at night then close them during the hot day.
+Staying cool before air conditioning demanded a slower lifestyle in the summer, maybe something we should consider again.
+So to wrap up, the easiest way to keep your home cool is to open up your windows at night then close them during the hot day.
 Keeping cool is a dance between you and the sun.
 Use whole house or window fans at night after the outside temperature is lower than the inside temperature.
 Use personal or ceiling fans during the day.
-Shade the house where ever possible.
-If you do all these things, you will only need your AC when there is a heat wave or to knock down humidity levels.
-Either way, you shouldn’t need to run your AC more than about an hour a day.
+Shade the house wherever possible.
+If you do all these things, you will only need your AC when there is a heatwave or to knock down humidity levels.
+Either way, you shouldn’t need to run your AC for more than about an hour a day.